NATURAL LOOKING, QUALITY, AFFORDABLE DENTURES

 CHOOSING BETWEEN IMPLANT RETAINED DENTURES AND TRADITIONAL DENTURES

 Traditional dentures are associated with some inconveniences, including: slippage along the gum line; irritation or discomfort; and adhesives that may not always be successful at keeping the dentures in place.
 Since implant supported dentures are fixed into place by titanium posts, they can offer unparalleled stability without the need for adhesives.
 Additionally, this advanced restorative dentistry technique has been shown to reduce bone loss compared to traditional dentures or bridges.
-However, perhaps the most important benefit our patients have enjoyed with implant supported dentures is an improved ability to speak and chew with ease, comfort, and confidence.
+However, perhaps the most important benefit our patients have enjoyed with implant retained dentures is an improved ability to speak and chew with ease, comfort, and confidence.

-To discover if you are a good candidate for implant supported dentures, please contact our office today to schedule a consultation.
+To discover if you are a good candidate for implant retained dentures, please contact our office today to schedule a consultation.
 If you need help to choose between an implant retained denture and a traditional denture, talk to your dentist today to understand the pros and cons of each option.

 Read more information on dental implants, please visit the implants page here.